AlexCouch/beagle-lang-specifications/FUNCTIONS.md

 ```

 #### Extension Functions
-An [extension](EXTENSIONS.md) function is a function that extends a class or data structure.
+An [extension](EXTENSIONS.md) function is a function that extends a class or struct.
 ```
 def class A(){
     def string = "Hello world"